How much are 2024 Super Bowl tickets? See prices for average, cheapest and most expensive seats

 Resellers were asking up to $45,000 for a ticket on TicketMaster as of late Wednesday afternoon.
 The service currently puts the lowest-priced tickets at $8,333.

-Super Bowl LVIII will be broadcast live from Allegiant Stadium in Las Vegas, Nevada, on CBS and Nickelodeon and streaming on Paramount+.
+Super Bowl LVIII will be broadcast live on Sunday, Feb.
+11, from Allegiant Stadium in Las Vegas, Nevada, on CBS and Nickelodeon and streaming on Paramount+.

 for more features.